fiamma-chain/operator_for_linux/OPERATOR.md

 Please contact Fiamma personnel to obtain your exclusive invitation code `invite_code`

-### 2. Prepare Bitcoin Addresses
+### 2. Prepare Bitcoin Addresses and Ethereum Address

-Prepare the private keys for the 3 Bitcoin addresses configured when starting the Fiamma Operator program: main address, pegin processing address, and pegout processing address.
+Prepare the private keys for the **3 Bitcoin addresses** configured when starting the Fiamma Operator program: main address, pegin processing address, and pegout processing address.
 Please make sure to use 3 different Bitcoin addresses to prevent large UTXOs from being accidentally locked by pre-signed transactions.
 While funds won't be lost, it will reduce capital utilization.

 > Please use p2tr type addresses

+Additionally, you need to prepare **1 Ethereum address** for the operator EVM secret key, which is used for staking FiaBTC.
+This corresponds to the `BITVM_BRIDGE_OPERATOR_ETH_SK` configuration in your `.env` file.

+> **Note**: You can obtain FiaBTC through pegin tasks on the bridge.

 ### 3. Get Main Account Public Key